ClaireEberle/e-commerce-data-manager/README.md

 ## Installation

- User must install npm package inquirer@8.2.4
+ User must install the npm package which includes dotenv, express, mysql2, and sequelize.

  ## Usage

-**To use this project, the user may download the index.js file, and install node.js, as well as the npm package inquirer@8.2.4.
-Then the user can open the terminal command line and enter 'node index.js'. from there the user will answer a series of prompts in order to generate a proffesional README file in the Output folder.
+To use this project the user may install the given programs, and use the routes provided to see all data in products, tags, and categories.
+Using the routes created the user may delete, update or add data to any of the tables.

 ## Contribution-Guidelines

-undefined
+N/A

  ## Credits